1843 Guadeloupe earthquake: Tectonic setting

-The Lesser Antilles are an island arc formed above the destructive plate boundary where the North American Plate is being subducted beneath the Caribbean Plate at a rate of about 2 cm per year.
+The Lesser Antilles are an island arc formed above the destructive plate boundary where the North American plate is being subducted beneath the Caribbean plate at a rate of about 2 cm per year.
 Historical earthquakes in this region include large megathrust earthquakes on the plate interface, such as those in 1839 and 1843, and smaller intraplate earthquakes within the arc itself, associated with oblique convergence on the plate boundary.

 Earthquake

-The magnitude of the earthquake was calculated in the range 7.5–8.0 by Bernard & Lambert in 1988.
+The magnitude of this megathrust earthquake was calculated in the range 7.5–8.0 by Bernard & Lambert in 1988.
 This was reassessed in 2011 by Feuillet and others, giving an 8.5 magnitude.
 Later work by Hough in 2013, taking account of reports of the earthquake from the US, supported a magnitude of at least 8.5 for this event.

 Damage

-On Guadeloupe, Pointe-à-Pitre suffered severe damage with a maximum of 8–900 houses being destroyed of the 1,222 that existed before the earthquake.
+In Guadeloupe, Pointe-à-Pitre suffered severe damage with a maximum of 8–900 houses being destroyed of the 1,222 that existed before the earthquake.
 The earthquake was quickly followed by fires that caused further destruction.

 The island of Antigua was also badly affected, with all churches and mills throughout the island reported destroyed.
 Forty deaths were reported.
 Damage was also reported from Montserrat, with six casualties.